vjcitn/BioconductorAnnotationPipeline/README.md

 during the last release, but if it was not here are a couple ways to potentially clean up the instance:

-* Remove old files from the `db/` directory and only save the `metadata.sqlite` file (under version control in case it gets deleted). **Do not remove any files from `db/` once the parsing has started.** Products sent there are either needed in a subsequent step or may be the final product.
-* Remove older data downloads from each folder, there should only be one version present.
+* Remove old files from the `db/` directory and only save the `metadata.sqlite` and the map_counts.sqlite files (under version control in case they get deleted). **Do not remove any files from `db/` once the parsing has started.** Products sent there are either needed in a subsequent step or may be the final product.  * Remove older data downloads from each folder, there should only be one version present.
 It is suggested to keep the previous version for comparison/ testing.

 [Back to top](#top)